Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

     1. Under **Supported account types**, select **Accounts in this organizational directory only**
     1. Select **Register** to create the application.
 1. In the **Overview** blade, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
-1. In the app's registration screen, select the **Authentication** blade to the left.
-1. If you don't have a platform added, select **Add a platform** and select the **Web** option.
-    1. Click **Save** to save your changes.
 1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can publish the permission as an API for which client applications can obtain [access tokens](https://aka.ms/access-tokens) for.
-The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
+The first thing that we need to do is to declare the unique [resource](https://learn.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) URI that the clients will be using to obtain access tokens for this API.
 To declare an resource URI(Application ID URI), follow the following steps:
     1. Select **Set** next to the **Application ID URI** to generate a URI that is unique for this app.
     1. For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
         > :information_source: Read more about Application ID URI at [Validation differences by supported account types (signInAudience)](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).

 ##### Publish Delegated Permissions

 1. All APIs must publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permission](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client apps to obtain an access token for a *user* successfully.
 To publish a scope, follow these steps: